flimble/Packer/answer_files/readme.txt

-To create a new Autounattend.xml file, copy and paste an existing folder.

-The filename should always be called Autounattend.xml
+The filename should always be called Autounattend.xml for the initial setup (it can be anything with sysprep.exe)